TKOaly/rv-backend/README.md

 Backend service for the new TKO-äly Ruokavälitys (Snack kiosk)

-## Forked Version

-This repository is a fork of the [TKOaly/rv-backend](https://github.com/tkoaly/rv-backend/) project.
-In this version, the software is updated as part of the Ohtu project (spring 2025), incorporating changes and enhancements tailored to its specific goals.

 #### Serves the following frontends:

 -   [rv-tui-frontend](https://github.com/TKOaly/rv-tui-frontend) (React based TUI interface)